(The ratio for staff is one adult to four Children between 2-3 years and one adult to eight children for pre-school)

 The progress check has been introduced to enable earlier identification of development needs so that additional support can be put into place if needed.
 It should review a child's development in the three prime areas of the EYFS: Personal, social and emotional development, physical development and communication and language ensure parents have a clear picture of their child's development, identify areas where a child is progressing well and any areas where progress is less than expected.
 It should also describe actions the provider and parents intend to take to address any developmental concerns including working with other professionals where appropriate.

 The Early Years Foundation stage (EYFS) requires that parents and carers must be supplied with a short written summery of their child's development in the three prime learning and development areas of the EYFS.
-This should be completed when your child is aged between 24 - 36 months.
+This should be completed when your child is aged 24 months.
 For children 36+ months we complete Progress summery to cover all areas of the EYFS.

 In the induction process we will ask parents to give us permission to share the document with the relevant professionals directly; this consent will be included on your child's registration form, health visitor contact details and their red book.